Sobriket/Sobriket/README.md

 > Try the game [here](https://sobriket.itch.io/the-rite)

-You are a young Skrokac and

-you're about to undergo your coming-of-age ritual.
+You are a young Skrokac and you're about to undergo your coming-of-age ritual.

-You've been training for this for as long as you could remember,

-however, everything that could go wrong, will go wrong.
+You've been training for this for as long as you could remember,however, everything that could go wrong, will go wrong.

+In this project, I took on the role of lead, primarily helping others and guiding the team.

+I worked on the player character, focusing especially on the "Hypervision" power, which allows the player to see elements of his world through walls and provides hints to solve game puzzles.

+I created several post-processing shaders to achieve this effect.

+Additionally, I maintained a good flow of information within the team.

 <blockquote>
 <b>Engine used :</b>  Unity<br>